Door-To-Door Sales and Telemarketers That Target Seniors

 Read the Fine Print

 Never sign anything unless you have read it, and never give out your banking or credit card information to strangers.
 If anyone asks you to sign a contract, don’t do so unless you have read it over.
-If you need more time, ask them to leave the contract behind, and consider reviewing it with a trusted family member, friend, or neighbor.
+If you need more time, ask them to leave the contract behind, and consider reviewing it with a trusted family member, friend, neighbor, or lawyer.
 If the seller won’t give you time to review the purchase with a trusted advisor, consider that to be a big red flag.
 Don’t sign any contract if the oral promises made by the salespeople are not backed up in writing.

 Check Out the Company